 Example: Full Legal Name: James William Smith

-Please be sure to use your entire, complete full legal name when filling out any FAA applications, or official documentation.
+Please be sure to use your entire, complete full legal name when filling out any FAA applications, or other official FAA documentation.
 Many computer systems will compare names as they are submitted, and if they do not match, your name may not be recognized.